 Methods of attracting attention:

-- Colour: The most obvious method of attracting attention is colour.care should be taken to avoid bold colour when there are no alerts.
+- Color: The most obvious method of attracting attention is color.
+Care should be taken to avoid bold color when there are no alerts.

 - Size and scale, unlike in the remainder of the console where all icons are essentially of the same size in the dashboard you can make some elements larger and bolder than others

 A good dashboard contains the information relevant to the user, and not surplus information.
 The reason for the dashboard needs to be understood, for example a user should take action if a server is in critical state however that does not mean the user needs to see the status of all the servers.
 Ensuring that data that is not relevant to the user is abstracted from the view is important, to the extent that the dashboard should show the information that is required in the most efficient way possible (not requiring the user to have to process the information they see).
 For example, a server farm of twelve servers does not need a status box for each server; instead a single status box called "Server Status" can alert the user to a critical server event that requires action.
 If a single server is critical then action is required by the support agent.